Reports of landlords evicting people on home quarantine or leave of absence 'troubling': Iswaran

 Three new cases were confirmed by MOH, one of whom was a Singaporean who was evacuated from Wuhan earlier in the week.

-The 13 previously confirmed cases are in stable condition and making "good clinical progress", said MOH's director of medical services Kenneth Mak.
+The 13 previously confirmed cases are in stable condition and making "good clinical progress", said Mr Mak.

 None of them are critically ill, he added.